geritol/match-tag-to-package-version/README.md

           # TAG_PREFIX may also be defined under the 'env' key.
 ```

-The action outputs package.json version as `PACKAGE_VERSION`.
+The action outputs package.json version as `PACKAGE_VERSION` and the tag (without 'refs/tags/') as `TAG_VERSION`.
-Eg. use it as `steps.match-tag-to-package-version.outputs.PACKAGE_VERSION` in other steps
+Eg. use it as `steps.match-tag-to-package-version.outputs.PACKAGE_VERSION` in other steps.